Fresh oil spill rocks Bayelsa community

 By Samuel Oyadongha, Yenagoa

-A fresh oil spill has reportedly rocked the Ogboinbiri community environment of Apoi clan in the Southern Ijaw Local Government Area of Bayelsa State.
+A fresh oil spill has been reported in the Ogboinbiri community, part of the Apoi clan in Southern Ijaw Local Government Area of Bayelsa State.

-Vanguard learned that the spill occured on Saturday, close to Oando’s Ogboinbiri Flow Station in the deep swamp of the council area.

-Though the operators of the facility located in the deep swamp of the council area could not be immediately reached for comment, it was reliably learned that the spill happened as a result of equipment failure; with the rupture at 6’Oclock position (directly under the pipe).
+The spill, which occurred on Saturday, took place near Oando’s Ogboinbiri Flow Station located in the deep swamp area of the council.
+Although operators of the facility could not be immediately reached for comments, reliable sources confirmed that the incident was caused by equipment failure, with a rupture occurring at the 6 o’clock position—directly beneath the pipeline.

-Lamenting the development, the Environmental Defenders Network, EDEN, said: “This current spill, which occurred on Saturday, 3rd May, 2025, is the Fourth equipment failure-related incident between September 2024 and 3rd May, 2025.

-The Deputy Director of EDEN, Comrade Alagoa Morris, on Tuesday in Yenagoa decried the incessant spills in the area and called for regular checks and replacement of ageing pipelines.
+Reacting to the development, the Environmental Defenders Network (EDEN) expressed concern over the recurring spills.
+The Deputy Director of EDEN, Comrade Alagoa Morris, noted that the latest spill marks the fourth equipment-related incident in the area between September 2024 and May 3, 2025.

-Morris who is also the Technical Assistant to the Bayelsa Governor on Environment, said: “With regular integrity checks on facilities and replacement of deserving pipelines, such high frequency oil spill incidents would be drastically minimised.”
+Speaking in Yenagoa on Tuesday, Morris—who also serves as the Technical Assistant to the Bayelsa State Governor on Environment—decried the frequency of spills and called for urgent action.

+“With regular integrity checks on facilities and timely replacement of aging pipelines, the high frequency of oil spill incidents would be drastically reduced,” he said.

-He added that only a prompt recovery of spilt crude oil, proper cleanup and remediation ofthe impacted environment would be good enough.
+Morris stressed that only the prompt recovery of spilled crude oil, comprehensive cleanup, and proper remediation of affected environments would suffice.

-“The earlier these actions are taken, the better as we are gradually going into the rainy season,” he said.
+“The sooner these measures are implemented, the better—especially as we are approaching the rainy season,” he added.

 Disclaimer